Collage of MLK monument, BLM protest, destroyed house after Katrina, New York Times with Biden, and Justice Ruth Bader Ginsburg

 Centre for the Study of the United States

-Based in the Munk School of Global Affairs & Public Policy, CSUS was established in 1999 to build and promote the University of Toronto's resources in American Studies and U.S.-focused research and teaching.
-Our goal is to build on our position as the premier site for interdisciplinary research, teaching, and public programming regarding the United States, the Americas more broadly, and the impact of the United States globally.
+Based in the Munk School of Global Affairs & Public Policy, CSUS was established in 1999 to build and promote the University of Toronto's resources in American Studies and interdisciplinary U.S.-focused research and teaching.
+CSUS represents the largest collective of scholars in Canada with research related to the United States, the Americas, and its global influence.
+Drawing on UofT’s tradition of academic and teaching excellence, CSUS fosters multidisciplinary dialogue and advances rigorous research across the social sciences and humanities.

 Students in Classroom